vorner/slipstream/README.md

   to significantly inferior performance.
 Optimally, each such `unsafe` code would get replaced by safe code, or would get a comment explaining/proving that it is indeed safe.

+If you want to work on anything bigger, it's a good idea to open an issue on the repository to both discuss it first and to reserve the task.

 ## License